Thqrn/CTT/docs/video/smoothie/recipe.md

 `output args`: -f yuv4mpegpipe -

-:   Additional arguments to append to ffmpeg's arguments to create a second output stream.
+:   Additional arguments to append to ffmpeg's arguments to create a second output stream, you can find modify the ffplay arguments in [[miscellaneous]](#miscellaneous)

 ## :fontawesome-regular-object-ungroup: artifact masking { #artifact-masking }